n25a/hephaestus/documentation.md

 You can use public variable in this package called `logger` in everywhere in project that you want log.

+### repositories
+It's contain all repository classes in project.
+You can create a new repository class in this package and use it in `Repository` class of `Application` class.

 ### toolkit
 It's contain toolkit class in project.
 It's contain some useful functions.
 It's expire from [jsend](https://github.com/omniti-labs/jsend) rules.